k-hench/hamlet_radiation/docs/plot_F4.md

 We start with the import of the $F_{ST}$ data, specifically the data set containing the genome wide $F_{ST}$ computed for all populations simultaneously (joint $F_{ST}$).

-The data file is read, the columns are renamed and the genomic position is added.
+The data file is read, the columns are renamed and the genomic positions are added.
-Then, only the genomic position and the $F_{ST}$ columns are selected and a window column is added for faceting in `ggplot()`.
+Then, only the genomic positions and the $F_{ST}$ columns are selected and a window column is added for faceting in `ggplot()`.

 ```r